wagtail/bakerydemo/readme.md

 docker compose up --build -d
 ```

-Wait 10 seconds for the database setup to complete.
+After this command completes and returns to the command prompt, wait 10 more seconds for the database setup to complete.
 Then run:

 ```bash
 docker compose run app /venv/bin/python manage.py load_initial_data